longevityframework/longevity/manual/subdomain/index.md

 Domain Driven Design describes a few [different kinds of subdomains](http://blog.jonathanoliver.com/ddd-strategic-design-core-supporting-and-generic-subdomains/), such as core, supporting, and generic.
-In longevity, these are all the same thing, but you can name it as you please.
+In longevity, these are all the same thing, but you can call them as you please.
 You can also make use of multiple longevity `Subdomains` in a single application.

 Longevity `Subdomains` are quite easy to construct, and in this